Philipsburg Manor House

-Philipsburg Manor House is a historic house in the Upper Mills section of the former sprawling Colonial-era estate known as Philipsburg Manor.
-Together with a water mill and trading site the house is operated as a non-profit museum by Historic Hudson Valley.
-It is located on US 9 in the village of Sleepy Hollow, New York.
+Philipsburg Manor House is a historic site in the Upper Mills section of the former sprawling Colonial-era estate known as Philipsburg Manor.
+Together with a water mill and trading site, the house is operated as a non-profit museum by Historic Hudson Valley.
+It is located on US Route 9 in the village of Sleepy Hollow, New York.

-Although an English-deeded tract, it is listed by some sources with the patroonships of New Netherland since it incorporated part of that previously owned by Dutch Jonkheer Adriaen van der Donck.
+Although Philipsburg Manor was established by a royal charter granted by King William III of England, it is listed by some sources with the patroonships of New Netherland, since it incorporated part of a patroonship previously owned by the colonial Dutch landowner Jonkheer Adriaen van der Donck.

+The Baltus Van Tassel farmhouse, home of Katrina Van Tassel in Washington Irving's famous story, The Legend of Sleepy Hollow, may have been based on Philipsburg Manor House.